yolk/valvat/README.md

 ## HMRC API v2.0
 - Version 2 is the recommended version of this API.
 Version 1 will be removed in January 2025.
+- To use Version 2 of the HMRC API you need an account on the [HMRC Developer Hub](https://developer.service.hmrc.gov.uk/developer/registration).
 - See more details https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/vat-registered-companies-api/2.0.
 - New configuration was added to support API v2.0 with OAuth 2.0 Authentication.
 See configuration section.
 - Valid VAT numbers for HMRC lookup on Sandbox https://github.com/hmrc/vat-registered-companies-api/blob/main/public/api/conf/2.0/test-data/vrn.csv